Bojidar06/bojkos-thoughts/_posts/2022-11-05-Christianity-in-Bulgaria-and-the-first-chapter-of-the-Bible.markdown

 Okey so I guess the logic of the Bible is that Jesus was _a son of God_ and not the actual God and creator of everything.
 Because I mean this theory of the _Creation of the world_ is weird.
 According to google the Earth is 4.543 billion years of age.
 And according to google the modern form of humans only evolved about 200,000 years ago.
-__So I guess google is not a christian.__ Because according to this line
+__So I guess google is not a christian.__
+Because according to the Bible's understanding of the Beginning of everything, 5 days God was making the Earth, nature, the sky, water...
+And then the 6th day God created the Human being and this human being looked like him.
+Yeah..
+All this just doesn't match.

+Overall, the arrangement of the steps of creating the Earth is fine but everything else is just strange, or at least I don't get it.